pawelgrzybek/pawelgrzybek.com/content/posts/2017-03-31-top-picks-2017-march.md

 [https://www.smashingmagazine.com/2017/03/resilient-web-design/](https://www.smashingmagazine.com/2017/03/resilient-web-design/)

 Jeremy Keith emphasizing the importance of learning from the past.
-From "Book of Kells" through Gutenberg’s invention, "A Dao of Web Design" by John Allsopp to nowadays where we constantly struggle to reinvite the ideas that the past  solved for us ages ago.
+From "Book of Kells" through Gutenberg’s invention, "A Dao of Web Design" by John Allsopp to nowadays where we constantly struggle to re-invite the ideas that the past  solved for us ages ago.
 It is just an excerpt from Jeremy's web book ["Resilient Web Design"](https://resilientwebdesign.com/).

 - - -